WukLab/pDPM/README.md

 ## pDPM-based Key-Value Stores

 Based on where to process and manage data, we build three pDPM-based key-value stores: pDPM-Direct, pDPM-Cental, and Clover.
+All of them provide GET/PUT interfaces and have been tested against YCSB workload.

 <!-- Both pDPM-Direct and pDPM-Central are developed based on [HERD](https://github.com/efficient/rdma_bench/tree/master/herd). -->